jrkerns/pylinac/docs/source/picketfence.rst

 if you intend on using them elsewhere, they can be accessed through properties.
 Continuing from above::

-    mypf.max_error  # max error in mm
+    pf.max_error  # max error in mm
-    mypf.max_error_picket  # which picket contained the max error mypf.max_error_leaf  # which leaf contained the maximum error mypf.abs_median_error  # the absolute median error of all the leaves mypf.num_pickets  # how many pickets were found mypf.percent_passing  # the percent of MLC measurements below tolerance
+    pf.max_error_picket  # which picket contained the max error pf.max_error_leaf  # which leaf contained the maximum error pf.abs_median_error  # the absolute median error of all the leaves pf.num_pickets  # how many pickets were found pf.percent_passing  # the percent of MLC measurements below tolerance

 The EPID can also sag at certain angles.
 Because pylinac assumes a perfect panel, sometimes the analysis will not be centered exactly on the MLC leaves.
 If you want to correct for this, simply pass the EPID sag in mm::

-    mypf = PicketFence(r'C:/path/saggyPF.dcm')
+    pf = PicketFence(r'C:/path/saggyPF.dcm')
-    mypf.analyze(sag_adjustment=0.6)
+    pf.analyze(sag_adjustment=0.6)

 Algorithm
 ---------

-The picket fence algorithm uses expected positions of the MLCs and samples those regions for the center of the FWHM to determine the MLC positions:
+The picket fence algorithm uses expected lateral positions of the MLCs and samples those regions for the center of the FWHM to determine the MLC positions:

 **Allowances**